 The Company operates a defined contribution scheme for all qualifying employees, under which costs are charged to the profit and loss account on the basis of contributions payable.
 The assets of the scheme are held separately from those of the Company in funds under the control of trustees.
 Where there are employees who leave the scheme prior to vesting fully in the contributions, the contributions payable by the Company are reduced by the amount of forfeited contributions.

-a) Defined contribution scheme (continued)
+- 25 Retirement benefit schemes (continued) - a) Defined contribution scheme (continued)

 The contributions amounted to: